 The women are in charge of harvesting the rice.
 The taro, banana, coconut, and sugar are also part of their agriculture.
 Most houses are based on a square piloti.
 The Antesaka enjoy music on the conch, drum, and xylophone.
 A popular dance is the "bird dance."

-The daily lives of the Antesaka are driven by superstition and taboo.
+The daily lives of the Antesaka are driven by folk beliefs and taboo.
 For example, the men will not participate in harvesting rice with women.
 The Antesaka also practice ancestor worship.
 Burial rituals are emphasized.
 In the early days of island population the dead were buried at the bottom of the sea in a canoe.
 Today most houses have a second door on the east side of the house used only to take out the dead corpse.
 There are a few Antesaka churches, but most Antesaka still need to hear the Gospel message.

 * Pray that the Antesaka churches would grow in their knowledge of the Gospel.